DeepLcom/deepl-python/README.md

   translated itself.
 Characters in the `context` parameter are not counted toward billing.
   See the [API documentation][api-docs-context-param] for more information and example usage.
+- `model_type`: specifies the type of translation model to use, options are:
+  - `'quality_optimized'` (`ModelType.QUALITY_OPTIMIZED`): use a translation
+    model that maximizes translation quality, at the cost of response time.
+    This option may be unavailable for some language pairs.
+  - `'prefer_quality_optimized'` (`ModelType.PREFER_QUALITY_OPTIMIZED`): use
+    the highest-quality translation model for the given language pair.
+  - `'latency_optimized'` (`ModelType.LATENCY_OPTIMIZED`): use a translation
+    model that minimizes response time, at the cost of translation quality.
 - `tag_handling`: type of tags to parse before translation, options are `'html'` and `'xml'`.